-- Of those who applied to nursing education programs in 2013, 46 percent of RN and 60 percent of PN applicants were qualified for admission (Table 8). - PN programs reported the highest level of qualified applications at 60 percent, and RN-AD programs reported the lowest level of qualified applicants at 44 percent (Table 8). - RN programs admitted 61 percent of the qualified applicants into this year's class, while PN programs admitted 80 percent of the qualified applicants (Table 8). - RN and PN programs reported a variety of reasons for not accepting all qualified applicants.
+- Of those who applied to nursing education programs in 2014, 46 percent of RN and 63 percent of PN applicants were qualified for admission (Table 8). - PN programs reported the highest level of qualified applications at 63 percent, and RN-AD programs reported the lowest level of qualified applicants at 44 percent (Table 8). - RN programs admitted 49 percent of the qualified applicants into 2014's class, while PN programs admitted 79 percent of the qualified applicants (Table 8). - RN and PN programs reported a variety of reasons for not admit all qualified applicants.
 RN-DIP programs most frequently reported physical capacity as a limitation, while RN-BS and RN-AD programs most frequently reported clinical capacity as a limitation.
-PN programs most frequently reported 'other' reasons, which included applicants not enrolling after acceptance into the program (Table 9). - In 2013, 40 percent of RN programs had vacant seats, an increase from 35 percent in 2012 (Table 10). - In 2013, 59 percent of PN programs had vacant seats, an increase from 55 percent in 2012 (Table 10). - Twenty-four percent of RN programs and 59 percent of PN programs with vacant seats were in rural counties (Figure 4). - RN programs had a 68 percent increase in the number of vacant seats from 2012 to 2013, while PN programs had a 20 percent decrease in the number of vacant seats from 2012 to 2013 (Table 10).
+PN programs most frequently reported "other" reasons, which included applicants not enrolling after acceptance into the program (Table 9). - In 2014, 44 percent of RN programs had vacant seats, an increase from 40 percent in 2013 (Table 10). - In 2014, 66 percent of PN programs had vacant seats, an increase from 59 percent in 2013 (Table 10). - Twenty-seven percent of RN programs and 50 percent of PN programs (an increase from 24 percent and a decrease from 57 percent in 2013, respectively) with vacant seats were in rural counties (Figure 4). - RN programs had a 19 percent decrease in the number of vacant seats from 2013 to 2014, while PN programs had a 29 percent increase in the number of vacant seats from 2013 to 2014 (Table 10).